 It’s always lovely to bond with old people.
 Since they have vast knowledge with innumerable stories and experiences, belonging to a bygone era, which makes the talk enriching.

 You can live what they experienced long ago by swimming back and forth in their thoughts.
 However, I only converse with those, who feel comfortable sharing their piece of mind with me.
 Otherwise, you are just intruding in their personal space by forcing them to confide in you.

 With so many placid thoughts running in my mind.
 I was feeling euphoric, watching an old man from the window seat of the bus.
-It’s been three years but his face is imprinted on my mind.
+It’s been two and a half years but his face is imprinted on my mind.
 The old man’s face possessed a calming aura that outshined his weary personality.

 So here’s an ode to that random old man, who evoked my interest in his untold story.
 I call him, the man with the saddest eyes: